mike-lischke/stringtemplate4ts/ReadMe.md

 ```

-The general approach, however, is to prime memfs with the files you want it to work with.
+The general approach, however, is to create an own file system and prime it with the files you need.
 Here's an example from the [memfs documentation](https://github.com/streamich/memfs/blob/master/docs/node/usage.md):

 ```typescript
 import { fs, vol } from 'memfs';